Raquel Pennington: Ultimate Fighting Championship

-Pennington was scheduled to face Julia Avila on December 18, 2021 at UFC Fight Night 199.
+Pennington was scheduled to face Julia Avila on December 18, 2021, at UFC Fight Night 199.
 However, Avila was forced to pull from the event due to injury.
 She was replaced by Macy Chiasson.
 At the weigh-ins, Chiasson weighed in at 148.5 pounds, 3.5 pounds over the women's featherweight non-title fight limit.
 The bout proceeded at a catchweight with Chiasson fined a percentage of her purse, which went to Pennington.
 Pennington won the fight via guillotine submission in the second round.

-Pennington faced Aspen Ladd, replacing Irene Aldana, on April 9, 2022 at UFC 273.
+Pennington faced Aspen Ladd, replacing Irene Aldana, on April 9, 2022, at UFC 273.
 She won the bout via unanimous decision.

 Pennington faced Ketlen Vieira on January 14, 2023, at UFC Fight Night 217.
 She won the fight via split decision.

-Pennington is scheduled to face Irene Aldana in a rematch on March 25, 2023, at UFC on ESPN 43.
+Pennington was scheduled to rematch Irene Aldana on May 20, 2023, at UFC Fight Night 223.
+However on May 2, 2023, it was announced that Aldana would instead replace an injured Julianna Peña in headlining UFC 289 on June 10, 2023, in a Bantamweight Championship match against champion Amanda Nunes.
+A few days later it was announced that Pennington would serve as a backup for the title bout.